The Golden State Warriors Have Released A Big Update About Klay Thompson

 The Warriors have been without their star shooting guard for each of the last two seasons, and have missed the playoffs both years he's been out.

-However, this season the Warriors are tied with the Phoenix Suns for the best record in the entire NBA at 23-5 in their first 28 games.
+However, this season the Warriors have the best record in the entire NBA at 24-5 in their first 29 games of the 2021-22 season.

 Related stories on NBA basketball